-Adoption during lockdown: our social worker Allyce's working week
+Adoption during the pandemic: our social worker Allyce's working week

-Allyce describes a week in the adoption team in lockdown, and how adoption assessments are continuing despite the challenges thrown up by the pandemic.
+In the height of lockdown in May, Coram social worker Allyce shared her working week in the adoption team for The Guardian, highlighting how adoption assessments are continuing despite the challenges thrown up by the pandemic.

 I speak to a social worker to gather health information about a child.
 I am relieved when she answers the phone, but she sounds overwhelmed.
 I see the effects of austerity, cuts to services and high workloads on social workers every day in this job, and how these have increased exponentially since Covid-19 struck.
 I worry about the wellbeing of these key workers.
 At this time of national emergency, home is not a safe haven for many children.